live-clones/gmsh/tutorial/README.txt

 Binary versions of the Gmsh app for Windows, Linux and macOS can be downloaded from http://gmsh.info.
 Several Linux distributions also ship the Gmsh app.
-See the top-level `README.txt' file in the Gmsh source code for instructions on how compile the app from source.
+See the top-level `README.txt' file in the Gmsh source code for instructions on how to compile the app from source.

 The `c++', `c', `python' and `julia' subdirectories contain C++, C, Python and Julia versions of (some of these) tutorials, written using the Gmsh Application